OUR LP IMPRINT BOOKS

 Steve Cain compiles this anthology of short stories and poetry covering a variety of topics and genres.
 From the title poem, The Great Inevitable, written for the passing of the author’s grandmother, to the finale, Last Letter, a heartfelt note to his parents, the author weaves between worlds of fantasy and fiction featuring tales of loss, love, relationships, revenge, baseball, leprechauns, alien abduction, and rock and roll.
 With dark humor, sarcasm, and a touch of insanity, the author invites you to take a short trip through his world.
 Are you ready?

-The Cotton Factor "A Blue/Grey Scheme"
+The Cotton Factor

 — Dr. Leo Bradley